Dawod-G/ENSEA_Typst-Template/src/template-letter.typ

 ) = {
   // Check if all mandatory variables are defined. if authors == none {
-    panic(
-      "The `authors` variable must be defined.
-It should be a list of strings representing the authors of the document.", )
+    panic("The `authors` variable must be defined.
+It should be a list of strings representing the authors of the document.")
   }

   if position == none {